Select Page

 3. Engaging with researchers and promoting partnerships to provide Native Guava plants for further research.
 This can include tissue culture trials, susceptibility assays, RNAi vaccine trials, genetic research and investigating host/pathogen interactions.

 4. Supporting the creation of an in-ground living collection of Native Guava at six locations across NSW, Victoria, Queensland and the ACT.
-This dispersed living collection of 60 individual plants will contain genetic lineages from the NSW germplasm collection.
+This dispersed living collection of 60 individual plants contains genetic lineages from the NSW germplasm collection.

-5. Raising awareness of Myrtle Rust and promoting the project by creating a short video.
+5. Raising awareness of Myrtle Rust and promoting the project by producing and publishing the two short videos below.

 Partners

-We’d like to thank our partners for their generous support and commitment to the future of the Native Guava:
+We’d like to thank our partners for their generous support and commitment to the project and the future of the Native Guava:

 Key Staff